 Way of the Ascetics is an introduction to the narrow way that leads to life.
 It is a simple yet profound exposition of the spiritual life taught by the Orthodox Church for two thousand years.
 It is a portal to the vast spiritual experience of the desert fathers, and an insight into the spiritual lives of the saints.
 Reminiscent of the Ladder of St. John Climacus, Way of the Ascetics compels us to again begin the struggle to climb away from the world to the Kingdom of Heaven.

 We offer here the first chapter of this little classic.
-Continue reading the online version here, or order online from Hermitage of the Holy Cross here.
+Order online here.

 May it be blessed . . .